-If you choose to delegate an email campaign to some marketing lead generation services or agency, you will have to shell out $300 – $500 per month for that.
+If you choose to delegate an email campaign to some digital marketing lead generation services or agency, you will have to shell out $300 – $500 per month for that.

 Review your customer database regularly.
 Targeting uninterested leads or leads that do not operate anymore wastes your time and money.

 Social Media Marketing